Aquilla B. Caldwell: Early and family life

-Caldwell was born on Caldwells Run in Ohio County near Wheeling to Mary Yarnell Caldwell (1781-1819) and her husband Joseph Caldwell (1777 - 1864).
-His grandfather, James Caldwell (1724-1804), emigrated from northern Ireland with his family and in 1770 settled in the near-wilderness that became Ohio County.
+Caldwell was born on Caldwells Run in Ohio County near Wheeling to Mary Yarnell Caldwell and her husband Joseph Caldwell.
+His grandfather, James Caldwell, emigrated from northern Ireland with his family and in 1770 settled in the near-wilderness that became Ohio County.
 With Ebenezer Zane, he helped found the town of Wheeling on the Ohio River, becoming a justice of the peace in 1777 and militia commander during the American Revolutionary War, as well as raising a large family.
 His sons (Bolton's uncles) James Caldwell (Ohio politician) and Alexander Caldwell (Virginia judge) helped found the state of Ohio (and became the first U.S. Congressman for the district across the river from Wheeling) and U.S. District Judge for the Western District of Virginia, respectively.

 His father Joseph, the youngest son of James Caldwell Sr., after military service during the War of 1812 became the first president of Wheeling's Merchants and Merchants Bank.
 He remarried after Mary died when young Bolton was five.
-Thus, Bolton had an older sister Anne McGill Caldwell Moyston (1805 - 1865) and a younger full brother, James Yarnall Caldwell (1815 - 1853), as well as younger half brothers Henry Clay Caldwell (1832 - 1917) and Alexander J. Caldwell (1835 - 1916).

 After private education locally, Bolton attended Jefferson College (now Washington & Jefferson College) and received a degree in 1833, shortly before his cousin Alfred Caldwell (politician) (son of James Caldwell Jr.).
 Bolton Caldwell then went to Harvard University and studied law under Joseph Story and Greenleaf, as his cousin Alfred would soon also emulate.

-On May 14, 1846, A. Bolton Caldwell married Mathilda Anne Newman (1824-1906), with whom he would have Therese Caldwell Moise (1847-1882) and George E. Caldwell (1863-1866).
+On May 14, 1846, A. Bolton Caldwell married Mathilda Anne Newman, with whom he would have two children.